kudelabs/method_proxy/README.markdown

 arguments:
   1) object on which the call is made;
   2) original method bound to the object on which call is made;
-  3-...) *args - arguments of original function call.
+  *args - arguments of original method call;
+  &block - block passed to the original method call.

 An important thing to remember, is the &block should not use 'return <result>' and should use 'next <result>' construct instead - as 'return' will result in